hexinfra/gorox/hemi/README.md

 ======

-In addition to the *.go files in current directory that implement the core of the Hemi Engine, we also use these sub directories to supplement Hemi:
+In addition to the *.go files in current directory that implement the core of the Hemi Engine, we also have these sub directories that supplement Hemi:

   * classic/  - Place standard Hemi components,
   * contrib/  - Place community contributed Hemi components,